 Sign a Stipulation: If the person asked to pay support agrees with the proposed judgement written included in the Summons and Complaint, Tehama County Child Support can prepare an agreement (stipulation) using the same child support guidelines the court uses.
 The court usually approves this agreement without asking parents to appear in court.

 Hire an Attorney: A Summons and Complaint is a legal document and the person receiving it is being sued.
 A private attorney may be needed to represent the party being sued as well as assist in completing the Answer to Complaint Form and legally advise you.

-Contact the Family Law Facilitator: Ms. Tanya Ellis is the part-time Family Law Facilitator at the Tehama County Superior Court.
+Contact the Family Law Facilitator: Ms. Michelle Proctor is the part-time Family Law Facilitator at the Tehama County Superior Court.
 She is available for free help in reviewing and completing the Answer to Complaint Form.
 The Family Law Facilitator is an attorney, but is not permitted to give you legally advice as he does not represent either party.

 Child Support is determined using guidelines established by California Law and is based on many factors, inlcuding each parent's ability to financially provide for their children.
 The law requires each parent to complete an Income and Expense Declaration and provided proof of the amount of income.
 It is important to fill in this form completely, turn them in on time and bring documents that back up this information.
 This will assist in the court determining the most fair amount of support.
 It's also a good idea to bring an extra copy of the Income and Expense Declaration to court with you and make sure it has the most recent information.

 If you get a Notice of Motion or an Order to Show Cause, it means Tehama County Child Support Services is involved in your case and they are asking for a court hearing.